-If your district elected to transfer funds between grants and your district also has school wide programs, you will need to account for the transfer of funding between the grants as provided in this appendix (Appendix F-2).
+If the district elected to transfer funds between grants and the district also has school wide programs, the district will need to account for the transfer of funding between the grants as provided in this appendix (Appendix F-2).
 The district will also need to account (under CDE's chart of accounts with the appropriate grant coding) in the grant that provided the expenditures for the school wide program activities.